olitreadwell/resume/common-hiring-questions.md

 ### How long have you been working remotely?

-I have experience working remotely for 4+ years
+I have experience working remotely for 6+ years

 ### Are you open to travel?

-I prefer to be working at home in San Diego 240 out of 365 days of the year.
+I prefer to be working at home in Wellington 240 out of 365 days of the year.

 I am comfortable traveling as needed.
 I am comfortable recurring travel less than 1 week a month.